No Car? No Problem! 5 Major Cities Where You Don’t Need One

 Emile L’Eplattenier is a native New Yorker who hasn’t sat behind the wheel of a car in more than 15 years.
-As a veteran New York real estate agent and member of the Real Estate Board of New York, he asserts that New Yorkers certainly do not need a car to live happily.
-Owning one can grant an extra sense of freedom, he admits, but is quick to point out that driving in New York City is not for the faint of heart.
+As a veteran New York real estate agent, he asserts that New Yorkers do not need a car to live happily.
+Owning one can grant an extra sense of freedom, he admits.
+But he’s quick to point out that driving in New York City is not for the faint of heart.

-If you do want to drive, he notes, “You need to live in a neighborhood that is not a nightmare to park in, which means 99 percent of Manhattan is out.”
+If you do want to drive, he notes, “You need to live in a neighborhood that is not a nightmare to park in.
+That means 99% of Manhattan is out.”

 Ben Friedman, co-founder and head of operations at All Set, has lived in Chicago and Boston, and he believes neither necessitates car ownership.
 He identified the commuter train system in Boston as being particularly good, although the local subway was less reliable.

 However, because of the size of the city, it is possible to bike or walk most places easily throughout the year.